CodeWringer/GodotSharpBaseApp/readme.md

   * All presentation logic is what's happening inside of Godot's systems.
 Godot artifacts are separated by type by default and bundled together when reasonable.
 For example, components are structured so as to be as self-contained as possible.
   * All actual business logic is to be handled by C#.
 * An input validation framework, with working examples.
+* A data source framework, with working example.
+  * This is a suggestion for how to read and write data from and to disk.
 * The 'Roboto' Google font.
 All credit goes to their respective owners.
 Its license is contained in the font's directory.

 ## Prerequisites